PallavJain01/Java-Practice-Questions/src/main/markdown/Basics_2.md

 ```java
  int a = 10, b = 4, c = 14;
 ```
-If you are a beginner at java, this is just an alternative way to declare multiple same type variables while needing to specify type only once. more reference at [w3schools.com](https://www.w3schools.com/java/java_variables_multiple.asp)
+If you are a beginner at java, know that this is just an alternative way to declare multiple same type variables while needing to specify type only once. more reference at [w3schools.com](https://www.w3schools.com/java/java_variables_multiple.asp)

 ---